Anal Warts (HPV)

 About 1% of sexually active men in the U.S. have genital warts at any one time.

-- 5700 men who get HPV-related head and neck cancers.
-[Note: although HPV is associated with some of head and neck cancers, most of these cancers are related to smoking and heavy drinking.]
+5700 men who get HPV-related head and neck cancers.
+(Although HPV is associated with some head and neck cancers, most of these cancers are related to smoking and heavy drinking).

 Some men are more likely to develop HPV-related diseases than others:

-- Men with weakened immune systems, including those who have human immunodeficiency virus (HIV), are more likely than other men to develop anal cancer.
+Men with weakened immune systems, including those who have HIV, are more likely than other men to develop anal cancer.
 Men with HIV are also more likely to get severe cases of genital warts that are harder to treat.

 What are the signs and symptoms?